sanjaysaini2000/node-express-mongodb-webapi/README.md

 Open the command window in the folder where you have unzip the web api repository code and run the following command to install all the package dependencies.

 ```
-node install
+npm install
 ```

 ### Running the Web API

-Run the following command to run the web api in the command window.
+Run following command in the command window to run the web api server.

 ```
-node index.js
+npm run server
 ```

+Or run following command if above one dose'nt work.

+`node index.js`

 Check out my [article](https://sanjaysaini.tech/create-asp-net-core-3-web-api-using-entity-framework-core/) where I have tested another web api using PostMan.
 Although web api is different but steps to test any we api are same with PostMan.